 There are a lot of great cookie recipes out there, but it’s hard to beat the classics like chocolate chip cookies, peanut butter cookies, and oatmeal raisin cookies.

 Oatmeal raisin cookies make a great lunchbox treat or a delicious after school snack.
-These oatmeal raisin cookies are classic soft and chewy oatmeal cookies.
+This oatmeal cookie recipes makes classic soft and chewy oatmeal cookies.

 - Brown Sugar: I use dark brown sugar in this recipe because it gives the cookies richer flavor.
 If you don’t have dark brown sugar, you can use an equal amount of light brown sugar.